mike-ward/mike-ward.github.io/tweetz.md

 layout: page
 title: Tweetz Desktop
 ---
 Tweetz Desktop is a Windows twitter client designed to sit comfortably in the corner of your desktop.
 It can optionally display attached images inline (as shown below).
-Tweetz displays your home, mentions and direct messages in a single view reducing the need to switch timelines.
+Tweetz displays your home, mentions and direct messages in a single view reducing the need to switch time lines.
 Tweetz supports real time updates, posting with media and keyboard shortcuts.
 (Press ? to display)

 ![noborder](/cdn/images/tweetzdesktop.png)